michaelklopf/NodejsTemplate/README.md

     res.send(200, data);
 });
 ```
-This is the standard route which is called when entering localhost:3000 in the browser.
-We call the index.jade file which is transformed to html and then send back to the caller.
+This is the standard route which is called when entering `http://localhost:3000` in the browser.
+We call the index.jade file which is transformed to html and then send a response back to the caller, with the content of the html.

 ```javascript
 app.post('/testpost', function(req, res) {